 Included excursions are: guided visits of Dubrovnik and Split, a visit to Krka National Park, Visit to Mostar, tour of Montenegro, entrance to the Emperor Diocletian’s monumental palace in Split and a visit to Trogir.

-Please note that where hotels feature an outdoor swimming pool, this will be open during the summer months - weather permitting.
+Where the hotel features an outdoor swimming pool, this will be open during the summer months - weather permitting.

 UK passport holders do not require a visa for this holiday, however, please be aware that holders of other passports may require visas for entry into Bosnia and Herzegovina, Montenegro and Croatia.
 We advise that you check with the relevant embassy prior to booking.